r5valkyrie/docs/docs/studiomdl.md

 Seemingly paradoxically, animation-only .MDL files can exist; they are usually used for shared animations, so that they can easily be accessed by other models.

+The extension .QC comes from QuakeC, referring to the fact that the format is dervied from the version of C used for Quake.
+The GoldSrc engine (Half-Life 1) was based on the IdTech engine.
+The Source Engine was based on and is the successor of GoldSrc.
+The history of the Source Engine can be traced all the way back to Id Software and Quake.

 ## Respawn's history with MDL